← Blog

 Zero-knowledge by default.
 Jottii encrypts every entry on your device with a master key that never leaves it.
 There's no setting to enable, no upgrade required.
 The server stores opaque ciphertext and minimal metadata.
 (See What End-to-End Encryption Actually Means for Your Journal.)

 A simpler product.
 Jottii is text-first by design.
-No prompts library, no templates store, no media uploads (yet).
+No prompts library, no templates store, no inline media uploads yet - though you can paste an image URL into any entry and tap to open the picture, which covers most "I want to remember what this looked like" moments.
 Some users will see this as a missing feature; others as a missing distraction.

 Honest recovery.
-If you lose your Jottii recovery phrase, your data is gone.
+If you lose your Jottii master key, your data is gone.
 We can't reset it for you.
 This is the price of real privacy and we don't dress it up.

 Privacy: the asymmetry